GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/logs/logs-check.md

 ### Uncertain Reason

 The outcome could not be determined automatically.
-Please manually verify the relevant details in [Cloud Logging](https://cloud.google.com/logging).
+Manually verify the relevant details in [Cloud Logging](https://cloud.google.com/logging).

 ### Uncertain Remediation

-View Cloud logging to get more details of how to what is causing this issue.

-Run the following cloud logging query in GCP.
+Run the following Cloud Logging query in the Google Cloud console to manually review the relevant log entries:

 Query:
 {query}